MileHacker Logo

 • Account for 1-2.5 hours travel time from Taicang to Shanghai airports (traffic dependent).

-• Arrive at Taicang Railway/Bus Station 30-60 minutes before departure for safety and platform location.
+• Arrive at Taicang Railway/Bus Station 30-ONE hour prior to departure for protection and platform location.

 Return Trip Preparation